Veronique Briant MBACP (Accred) Counsellor & Relationship Therapist

 You do not necessarily have to be in distress to benefit from counselling.
 You may be looking for an impartial, non-judgemental and confidential space to discuss issues on your mind.
 On the other hand, you may have reached a crisis point in an area of your life and need a safe place to talk through what is happening for you.

 My aim is to help you identify where you have 'learned' behaviours and build awareness.
 As you paint the picture of your life and what you have experienced, we can work together to see how you envisage the future.
 How is life for you now?
 How would you like it to be?

 I am particularly interested in issues relating to:

 - Building self-esteem: experiences of loneliness, self-doubt, distrust and uncertainty.

 - Anxiety, depression and anger: including panic, phobias, worry-loops and self-harm.

-- Addiction: repeating of self-harming patterns of behaviour.
+- Addiction: self-harming patterns of behaviour.
 I also work with 'Adult Children of Alcoholics/Addicts.'